+Prepare a slide on the learning objectives of this session.
 Prepare a slide or write the key points on a sheet of flipchart paper and keep it aside until required.
 Prepare slides on the introduction to the workshop; combine all the slides as one presentation.
 Develop questionnaire for the pre-test.

-Arrange all the equipment and materials including LCD projector, laptop, flip-charts along with the stand, markers/sketches, etc.
+Prepare for the 'ice breaker' Arrange all the equipment and materials including LCD projector, laptop, flip-charts along with the stand, markers/sketches, etc.